-Criterion 7.
+Criterion 6.
 Health Product Declaration

 This declaration must be based on the product composition as provided in Criterion 5.
-The Health Product Declaration (HPD) must include all materials and substances that are a part of the product concerned (or family of products) and provide their impact to human health and to the environment, even if the substances are not currently regulated.
+The Health Product Declaration (HPD) must include all materials and substances that are a part of the product concerned (or family of products) and provide their impact to human health and to the environment, even if the substances are not currently regulated, even if they are maintained as "proprietary and confidential".
 The declaration must screen all substances for toxic impact.